ralph-uy-aes/ralph-uy-aes.github.io/essays/deploy-a-nextjs-app-to-vercel.md

 #### 6.1.
 Push the Prisma schema to the Vercel database

-To get the tables created in the Vercel PostgreSQL database, you need to push the Prisma schema to the database.
+To get the tables created in the Vercel Supabase database, you need to push the Prisma schema to the database.
 Run the following command in your terminal:

 ```
 $ npx prisma db push